 This book examines positive fatalism as an art form practiced by individuals in Kinshasa, focusing on how they navigate their daily lives through creative, communal, and relational strategies.
 Drawing on years of research into the role of music in social projects, I expand the discussion to include broader activities and practices that allow people to endure, adapt, and sometimes resist the systemic challenges they face.
 From informal saving systems like likelemba to the transformative power of music-making, Kinshasa offers a profound lens through which to explore resilience and creativity.

-Routledge New York hopes to publish this book in 2026 in their 'focus titles' series.
-A French-language version of this new book is also planned, which will be made available in free access or print on command.
+Routledge New York expects to publish the English version of this book in 2026 in their 'focus titles' series.
+And the French-language version of this new book will be published in 2026 by Edern Editions.